jsynowiec/node-flowtype-boilerplate/README.md

 # node-flowtype-boilerplate

+Notice: This boilerplate repository is outdated and no longer maintained.
+I do not use Flowtype anymore in my projects.

+Instead, I strongly recomend you to use TypeScript.
+You can try my [Node.js TypeScript boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate) repository.

+---

 Minimalistic boilerplate to jump-start a [Node.js][nodejs] project in ES6 with [Flow][flowtype] type checking.

 Provides a basic template, batteries included: